phuongdattran/cookie-clicker/README.md

 Step 12: deactivate the buttons

 Make it so that, if the player doesn’t have the points to purchase a multiplier, an auto-click or an other bonus, he can’t.

+## Workflow

+First, we had a small talk to discuss who's gonna do what.
+We agreed that Phuong would be project supervisor.
+Melissa did the CSS part and Phuong focused on the Javascript.
+It took a lot of time to debug but in the end we managed to do almost everything that we wanted to.
+Bastien did a bit of CSS and a bit of Javascript as well as the README.